CouldntComeUpWithName/Flappy-Bird-Clone/README.md

 cd build
 cmake ..
 ```

 ### 3. Compile the Project
 Build using your native toolchain or with CMake:
 ```
 cmake --build . --config Release

 ```

-4. Run the Game
-After a successful build, you'll find the executable in:
+### 4. Run the Game after a successful build, you'll find the executable in:
 ```
 bin/Release
 ```
 or run it directly from your IDE/Editor